rjbohlender/CAPER/README.md

-Note that the annotation at the end of the location is used for grouping in VAAST, and the program will fail without it if the annotation is not present.
+Note that the annotation at the end of the location is used for grouping in VAAST, and the program will fail without it if the annotation is not present when grouping is used.
+Because it is assumed to be present, if that annotation is missing and you provide weights, it will result in the weights not being found.

 Variants are expected to be repeated for each transcript they appear in.
 This does increase the size of the file, but simplifies parsing.
 Because the format is simple, and QC is expected to be finished before this program is run, the file remains reasonably lean.
 E.g., with 20,000 simulated genes, and 100,000 samples, a matrix file, uncompressed, is only 56GB.
+Compressed with gzip defaults, the same matrix file is only 841MB.

 ### Bed Mask File ###